Spot the Signs of Vaping in Kids

 Fargo Cass Public Health is here to help with local, state and online resources to leave nicotine addiction behind:

 • The Break Away from Nicotine (BAN) program at Fargo Cass Public Health offers free quitting resources to Cass County, ND residents.
 The program includes personalized, face-to-face counseling and for residents over the age of 18, a limited supply of nicotine replacement therapy.
 Call 701.241.8195 to learn more.

 Additional Information for Parents and Teachers

-- Melissa Markegard, Fargo Cass Public Health Tobacco Educator, talks about the signs on the ND Today show:
+- Melissa Markegard, Fargo Cass Public Health Tobacco Educator, talks about the signs on ND Today:

 - Spot the Signs Infographic - see image to the right